How to Use Google Ratings as a Sales Prospecting Signal for Local Businesses

 5. Competitor Customer Review Tracker -- monitor reviews for mentions of competitor products, flag businesses expressing frustration, and add them to the prospect sheet.

-The shift from cold prospecting to signal-based selling
+From cold prospecting to signal-based selling

 The difference between cold-calling a list from a data vendor and reaching out to a business whose own customers are publicly describing the exact problem you solve is enormous.
 One is a numbers game.
 The other is pattern recognition at scale.